mdlacasse/Owl/README.md

 -------------------------------------------------------------------------------------

 ### TL;DR
-Owl is a retirement financial planning tool that uses a linear programming optimization algorithm to provide guidance on retirement decisions such as contributions, withdrawals, Roth conversions, and more.
+Owl is a retirement financial planning tool that uses a mixed-integer linear programming optimization algorithm to provide guidance on retirement decisions such as contributions, withdrawals, Roth conversions, and more.
 Users can select varying return rates to perform historical back testing, stochastic rates for performing Monte Carlo analyses,